 Always something to pull over and stop for. :)

 As we took the backroads home, we stopped to watch and photograph a flock of turkey vultures.
 While doing so, this bald eagle flew overhead and landed off in the field.

 I captured several cool photos of the vultures, so they will be featured in their own post.

 fitness, hiking, + weight loss coach

 Let me help you get "out here", too.
 I will soon be offering a hiking related fitness group with coaching and support for getting in shape and getting out in the outdoors more.
-If you might be interested in joining, contact me and request to be added to my waiting list and I will notify you by email when it is up and ready for members to join. :)
+Stay tuned. :)